MatthewMawby/SearchIndex/README.md

 One of the easiest, cheapest, and most scalable ways to accomplish this is to serialize the partitions and to store them in S3.
 New index partitions can easily be added, and partitions can be stored and retrieved in batches.
-This also enables a host to iterate over the objects in a given S3 bucket, so a host could be instructed to process a particular range of index partitions by being provided with a starting and ending partition key.
+This also enables a node to iterate over the objects in a given S3 bucket, so a node could be instructed to process a particular range of index partitions by being provided with a starting and ending partition key.